-- The Destination Management Plan (DMP) has identified that Council's infrastructure is not in line with current visitor expectations, particularly with respect to visitor accommodation options and town streetscapes. - Specific projects identified is the phased installation of the Scultpures by the Sea project and the reinstatement of the Snowy Valleys Way touring route.
+- The Destination Management Plan (DMP) has identified that Council's infrastructure is not in line with current visitor expectations, particularly with respect to visitor accommodation options and town streetscapes. - Significant developments such as the Brindabella Road upgrade to Canberra is identified as a game-changing initiative deserving of a thorough business case. - Specific projects identified is the phased upgrading of the Tumbarumba Creek Caravan Park and the Tumut Township Streetscape Plan & Activation.